NikolasMarkou/blind_image_denoising/NOTES.md

 ## General

+* Channelwise multiplier works well but regularization needs to be an order higher than the conv layers
+* Multiplier gives slighlty better results if combined with Channelwise but regularization needs to be an order higher than Channelwise
-* SoftOrthogonal works but needs to find correct parameters
+* SoftOrthogonal works but we need to find correct parameters and it is very slow to train
-* Erf definately works
+* Erf works well by giving incentive to convolutions to spread out